LIFE DRAWING IN BAKEWELL IS CLOSED UNTIL FURTHER NOTICEs Friends Meeting House, Church Lane, BAKEWELL, DE45 1EL

 We have a break for tea, coffee, biscuits and a chat.

 After the break we often resume with three 20 minute poses.
-You take home six or seven drawings after an afternoon or evening life class
+You take home six or seven drawings after an afternoon life class

 Life drawing is a very good way of teaching the craft of drawing and painting .
 It is quite difficult to do at first but I know that once you can draw a body you will find it very easy to draw anything else.
 Definitely a good way for you to start seeing and observing for everything is within the human body that needs to be learnt for other drawing and painting skills.
 You learn and improve your skills with line, proportion, mass, volume, perspective, tone and colour By looking at colour and seeing subtle colour on the body will enable the student (you) to see more colour in the landscape and environment and thus increase a colour awareness and give more pleasure and appreciation to every day life.